AvolitesLtd/TitanManual/docs/system-settings/user-settings.md

 Warn Before Parking Fixtures | Sets the console action when you patch a fixture which overwrites the DMX channels of another fixture.
 This causes the overwritten fixture to be "parked".<br/> ***Always:*** console will warn you.<br/>*Never:* console will park the fixture without warning you.
 See [Parked fixtures](../patching/patching-new-fixtures-or-dimmers.md#parked-fixtures)
 DMX Address                  | Sets whether the DMX address of fixtures is shown in the fixture touch buttons.
 Auto Groups                  | Sets whether the console will automatically create new groups for fixtures when you patch.
 See [Auto Groups](../controlling-fixtures/fixture-groups.md#auto-groups).
 Preset Palettes              | Sets whether preset palettes should be created when fixtures are patched.
-You can also turn this on when patching using the \[Create Preset Palettes\] softkey.<br/>***Do Not Create:*** no palettes will be created.<br/>*Create On Workspaces:* palettes will be created in Colour/Gobo/Position workspace windows.<br/>*Create On Presets:* palettes will be created on preset buttons.
+You can also turn this on when patching using the <Keys.SoftKey>Create Preset Palettes</Keys.SoftKey> softkey.<br/>***Do Not Create:*** no palettes will be created.<br/>*Create On Workspaces:* palettes will be created in Colour/Gobo/Position workspace windows.<br/>*Create On Presets:* palettes will be created on preset buttons.
 This option only works for Pearl Expert.

 ## Times